mamabear25/blogginApi-alt/README.md

 ### Installation
 ------

+To run this project,

+1. fork this repo
+2. clone the repo to your local machine
+3. Open th folder in your favourite text editor
+4. cd into the directory where the project is located.
-To run this project, install it locally using npm:
+5. install it locally using npm:

 `$ npm install`

-cd into the directory where the project is located and run

 ```
 node index.js or nodemon index.js